IRTF-HRPC/draft-terminology/draft-terminology.md

   * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
   * Maintain the IETF repository that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
   * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

+# Epilogue

+This document built a compendium of scholarship, activist campaigns, and the will of technologists who had pointed out general and specific issues with technical terms.
+This sparked a significant discussion in the IETF.
+Concretely the document’s writing resulted in a statement by the IESG {{Statement}} on on Inclusive Language and its mainstreaming with the {{in-solidarity-bot}}.
+The authors chose to seek publication of this document as a historical marker of that discussion.

 # Further reading